phac-nml/irida/doc/_includes/tutorials/common/samples/copy-samples.md

 The first action is to select the destination project.
 Start typing the name of the destination project in the "Select a project to share samples with" input.
 As you type a list of projects will be presented, select the project you want.
-Once you select a project to share with, the "Next" button will become enabled, clicking on it will allow you to review the samples that were selcted to copy.
+Once you select a project to share with, the "Next" button will become enabled, clicking on it will allow you to review the samples that were selected to copy. the samples that were selected to copy.

 ![Share samples select destination from dropdown.]({{ site.baseurl }}/images/tutorials/common/samples/share-destination.png)